 Here’s the problem: The average employee-only coverage costs about $5,400 per year, but the average family coverage costs about $15,000 annually, the organization said.

 When coverage is deemed “affordable,” a family can’t access tax subsidies for marketplace coverage, and the only option then may be expensive employer coverage, says Joe Touschner, a senior health policy analyst at the Center for Children and Families at the Georgetown University Health Policy Institute.

 Half a Million Children Could Remain Uninsured

 Using estimates from the federal Government Accountability Office, First Focus reported that under the family glitch, many parents would be unable to afford coverage, and about 460,000 children would be uninsured.
-Fixing this glitch would require President Obama and Congress to revise the rule.
+Fixing this glitch would require Congress to revise the rule.

 Regardless of how this rule affects you as a single parent, First Focus President Bruce Lesley recommends you use the marketplace to determine if a subsidy is available and if your children could enroll in CHIP.

-Every state offers coverage under CHIP, though some states offer coverage at higher income levels than others do, and Arizona’s CHIP will end early in 2014.
+Every state offers coverage under CHIP, though some states offer coverage at higher income levels than others do.

 CHIP, CHIP Away

 “If you’re a single parent applying for coverage in the marketplace, that coverage starts at 138% of the federal poverty level,” Lesley explains.
-“For children, some states provide coverage when family income is up to 300% of the federal poverty level, although the median family income for CHIP coverage is 250% of the poverty level.”
+“For children, some states provide health coverage when family income is up to 300% of the federal poverty level, although the median family income for CHIP coverage is 250% of the poverty level.”

 The U.S. Department of Health & Human Services publishes the HHS Federal Poverty Guidelines, and Touschner suggests using this table to determine the maximum income levels for CHIP in each state.
-Congress authorized CHIP through 2019, but only funded it through 2015, Lesley adds.

 Medicaid Expansion: Some States Do; Some Don’t